 The terms of the Direct Loan Program are the same as the former Stafford Loan Program.
 Applications are available in the Financial Services Office.

-When the loan is approved, you will receive notification from UAPC.
-The loan check is sent directly to the Bursar Office for distribution.
+When the loan is approved, you will receive notification from CUNY.
+After signing the Master Promissory note, the loan will be disbursed in accordance with the college payroll calendar.

 To be eligible for a Direct loan you must be: